 Application Deadline: Tuesday, January 3, 2023 at 11:59 pm ET

-Youth Voices Lead is a digital community training program for youth organizers (ages 15-18) to strengthen their human rights knowledge and artistic tools and discover how to take action for racial justice change.
+Youth Voices Lead is a community training program for youth organizers (ages 15-18) to strengthen their human rights knowledge and artistic tools and discover how to take action for abolition and racial justice change.

-In collaboration with the Initiative for a Just Society (IJS) at Columbia University, this specific cohort will engage around the concept of abolition as it relates to mass incarceration, policing, and racial discrimination in the United States.
-This program will provide emerging youth leaders with an opportunity to connect the larger concepts of abolition as it relates to issues directly impacting their own communities.
+In collaboration with the Initiative for a Just Society (IJS) at Columbia University, this cohort will engage around the concept of abolition as it relates to mass incarceration, policing, and racial discrimination in the United States.
+This program will provide emerging youth leaders with an opportunity to connect the larger concepts of abolition to issues that directly impact their communities.

 Learn about artivist principles (the intersection of art and activism) and abolition;

 Learn how to create artwork for self-expression and digital content for social change;

 Meet other incredible youth from across New York City and build a community of young organizers and leaders;

 Be exposed to artivists working on human rights issues;